How To Decorate A Kids Bedroom On A Budget

 Decals and wall stickers offer a refreshing way to introduce a little personality to a room.
 The possibilities with decals are endless: from personalised name decals to characters, patterned wall stickers and a lot more.

 Decals are easy to apply, stick to most surfaces and even better, they can be removed and don't leave a mark.
 They also tend to be cheaper than paint and don't take very long to apply.
-They're brilliant if you're short on time and budget and really want to personalise the space.
+They're brilliant if you're short on time and budget.
+You can even go one better here and get a personalised wall sticker to really make their room unique.

 Here are some great examples of decals and wall stickers that really bring these bedrooms to life...